 Elizabeth Raposo is Senior Vice President of Production for Paramount Pictures.
 She joined the company in 2005 as a Director of Development.
-While at Paramount, Raposo has worked on such films as MISSION IMPOSSIBLE: GHOST PROTOCOL, STAR TREK, MORNING GLORY, AND THE LAST AIRBENDER.
-She is currently in post-production on JACK REACHER and STAR TREK 2, and she is in pre-production on TEENAGE MUTANT NINJA TURTLES.
-Prior to working at Paramount Pictures, Elizabeth was Director of Development for Protozoa Pictures, a New York-based production company founded in 1996 by director Darren Aronofsky and producing partner Eric Watson.
+While at Paramount, Raposo has worked on such films as MISSION IMPOSSIBLE: GHOST PROTOCOL, STAR TREK, SUPER 8, JACK REACHER, STAR TREK INTO DARKNESS, TEENAGE MUTANT NINJA TURTLES and INTERSTELLAR.

 BOARD of DIRECTORS

 Adriana Alberghetti is a partner and agent at William Morris Entertainment in the Motion Picture Literary department.
 Her clients include writers and directors Shane Black (Iron Man 3); Scott Derrickson (The Exorcism of Emily Rose, The Day the Earth Stood Still); Mike Newell (Great Expectations); Michael Cuesta ("Homeland"); Gary Fleder (Runaway Jury, The Express); Rodrigo Garcia ("In Treatment", Mother and Child); Laeta Kalogridis (Shutter Island); Kevin Lima (Enchanted); Kevin Macdonald (Last King of Scotland) Jonathan Aibel and Glenn Berger (Kung Fu Panda); Hossein Amini (Drive); Marti Noxon ("Mad Men", Fright Night); John Requa and Glenn Ficarra (Crazy Stupid Love) Josh Schwartz ("Gossip Girl”, “Chuck”); Stuart Blumberg (The Kids are Alright) and Jamie Vanderbilt (White House Down, Zodiac, Spiderman).

 Stephanie Allain, Director of the Los Angeles Film Festival, is an accomplished film producer and former studio executive who has been an advocate for visionary filmmakers for more than two decades.